 - Start on your hands and knees.

-- Keep your knees under your hips and the wrists under your shoulders.
+- Keep your knees under your hips and your wrists under your shoulders.

 - As you exhale, slide one arm under your body behind the opposite wrist with the palm up.